Small Business Funding

 Yes - convenience stores can get business funding, and your best option usually rides on your daily transaction volume rather than your bottom-line profit.
-Because c-stores run on high transaction counts, tight margins on fuel and tobacco, and constant restocking, lenders that know the format look at cash-flow consistency first.
-One 2-minute application matches you to the lenders whose guidelines you meet, and checking your options won't affect your credit score.
+Because c-stores run on high transaction counts, tight margins on fuel and tobacco, and constant restocking, funders that know the format look at cash-flow consistency first.
+One 2-minute application matches you to the funders whose guidelines you meet, and checking your options won't affect your credit score.

 Why is funding different for a convenience store?